Podcastindex-org/podcast-namespace/README.md

 - anchor
 - overcast

 More should be added by the community as needed.
 This is just a starter list.

-<br><br>

-## Example feed

-There is an example feed (example.xml) in this repository showing the podcastindex namespace side by side with the Apple itunes namespace.
+The full list is [here](serviceslugs.txt).